Out of Distribution, Out of Luck: How Well Can LLMs Trained on Vulnerability Datasets Detect Top 25 CWE Weaknesses?: Experimental Setup

 \subsection{Models}

-We evaluate a diverse set of state-of-the-art language models for vulnerability detection, including encoder-only models (CodeBERT \cite{feng2020codebert}, GraphCodeBERT \cite{guo2020graphcodebert}), the unified encoder–decoder model UniXcoder \cite{guo2022UniXcoder}, and decoder-only models (GPT‑2 \cite{radford2019language}, Llama‑3.2‑3B \cite{grattafiori2024llama}, DeepSeek‑Coder‑1.3B \cite{guo2024deepseek}).
+We evaluate a diverse set of five language models for vulnerability detection, including CodeBERT \cite{feng2020codebert}, GraphCodeBERT \cite{guo2020graphcodebert}, UniXcoder \cite{guo2022UniXcoder}, Llama‑3.2‑3B \cite{grattafiori2024llama}, and Qwen2.5-Coder-1.5B \cite{hui2024qwen2}.
+We set the maximum input token limit to 512 for CodeBERT and GraphCodeBERT, 1,024 for UniXcoder and Llama‑3.2-3B, and 4,096 for Qwen2.5-Coder-1.5B.
+Inputs exceeding the limits are truncated.
 This selection enables a comprehensive comparison of architectural styles and model scales in the context of vulnerability detection.